Graduation Project Procedures

-After approval of the research proposal, the executive board assigns a 'primary thesis advisor' to the project.
+After approval of the research proposal, the board assigns a 'primary thesis advisor' to the project.
 During the project, together with the primary advisor, an appropriate 'secondary thesis advisor' must then be found.
-This can be any qualified scientist (in- or outside Leiden University, possibly from a research company), who has some expertise in the topic of study.
+This can be any qualified researcher (in- or outside Leiden University, possibly from a research company), who has adequate expertise in the topic of study.

 The advisors guide the research project and grade the final results.
 Daily project supervision can be done by either one of both advisors, and the degree of involvement of both advisors may vary per project (sometimes the secondary advisor takes the lead in supervision).
 During the whole graduation project it is the student’s responsibility to contact and inform the advisors of progress in the project..

 3. Role of Secondary Thesis Advisor